Hussien-K11/Simple-SIEM-Simulation/README.md

 ---

-### Rule 1 – Brute-Force Login Detection
+### Rule 1 – Brute-Force Login Attempts (Vertical Attack)
-This rule catches vertical brute-force attacks, where a single IP repeatedly attempts to log in within a short window.
-It reflects a high-confidence pattern that most SOCs monitor closely.
+Multiple failed login attempts from the same IP in a short window often indicate brute-force activity.
+This detection highlights that behaviour before an attacker gains access.

 <details>
 <summary>See how this rule works, why it matters, and what it looks like in action</summary>

 **Analyst Note:**
-This was the first detection I built for this project.
-I grouped failed logins by IP address within a one-minute window, simulating how SIEM tools like Splunk or Sentinel handle brute-force detection.
-I tested multiple thresholds before settling on five attempts in 60 seconds, which felt realistic for spotting early-stage attacks without flooding the SOC with false positives.
+This was the first authentication detection I developed.
+I simulated vertical brute-force behaviour — one IP repeatedly failing to log in — and tuned it to trigger only when five or more failures happened within 60 seconds.
+I tested different time windows before settling on this threshold, which felt aggressive enough for early detection without overwhelming the analyst.
+This rule taught me how to group login attempts and control alert sensitivity using timestamp logic.

 **Framework Reference:**
-- **MITRE ATT&CK T1110.001** – Brute Force
+- **MITRE ATT&CK T1110.001** – Password Guessing
 - **NIST CSF DE.AE-3**, **CIS Control 16.11** – Detect excessive failed authentication attempts

 **Logic Summary:**
-- Filter logins with status ‘FAIL’
+- Filter logs with status `'FAIL'`
-- Group by source IP and sort chronologically
+- Group by source IP
-- Alert if 5 or more attempts occur in under 60 seconds
+- Sort by time and alert if five or more failures occur within 60 seconds

 <details>
 <summary>View Authentication Rule 1 Screenshots</summary>